Fluffy Apple Pie Doughnuts are the ULTIMATE Fall treat! And so darn good with a cup of coffee.

 - In a small bowl combine the yeast and warm cider; set aside until it foams up, about 5 minutes.

 - In the bowl of a stand mixer fitted with the hook attachment, combine the melted butter and sugar, and - using a silicon whisk - mix until well combined.
-Whisk in the egg, egg yolk, salt, nutmeg, cinnamon, yeast mixture, and 3 cups of flour, and beat on medium-low speed until smooth.
+Whisk in the egg, egg yolk, milk, salt, nutmeg, cinnamon, yeast mixture, and 3 cups of flour, and beat on medium-low speed until smooth.
 Beat in remaining flour just until a soft ball of dough forms around the hook.
 Don't knead the dough yet!

 - Transfer the dough to a large, lightly greased bowl, turning once to coat the top.
 Cover tightly with saran wrap and set aside to rise in a warm area until it appears to have tripled in size, about 1 hour.